tanghaibao/trimReads/README.rst

       -o, --outfile                Output file name. (default replace suffix with .trimmed.fastq) -f, --adapterfile            FASTA formatted file containing the adapters for removal  (default adapters.fasta) -s, --score                  Minimum score to call adapter match.
 Default scoring scheme for +1 match, -3 for mismatch/gapOpen/gapExtension. (default 15)
-      -n, --times                  Try to remove the adapters at most COUNT times.
-Useful when an adapter gets appended multiple times. (default 4)
       -q, --quality-cutoff         Trim low-quality regions below quality cutoff.
 The algorithm is similar to the one used by BWA by finding a max-sum segment within the quality string.
 Set it to 0 to skip quality trimming.  (default 20)
       -m, --minimum-length         Discard trimmed reads that are shorter than LENGTH. (default 30) -Q, --quality-encoding       Read quality encoding for input file.
 64 for Illumina, 33 for Sanger.  (default 64)